Spring 2022 Class Schedule

 Origin, composition, and classification of igneous, metamorphic, and sedimentary rocks.
 Application of laboratory characterization and basic thermodynamics to interpreting observed rock textures and mineral assemblages in terms of geological processes.
-Prerequisite: EARTH 300-0 or consent of instructor.
 Natural Sciences Distro Area

 Sedimentary rocks; stratigraphy; local, regional, and global correlation.
 Ancient depositional systems; facies analysis in context of tectonic, eustatic, and climatic controls on deposition.
 Recommended Background: EARTH 201-0 or consent of instructor.